RedisGrafana/grafana-redis-datasource/README.md

 ### Run using `docker-compose`

-Project provides `docker-compose.yml` to start Redis with RedisTimeSeries module and Grafana 7.0.
+Project provides `docker-compose.yml` to start Redis with RedisTimeSeries module and Grafana.

-**Start Redis and Grafana**

 ```bash
 docker-compose up